Superpower (ability)

+The Greek demigod Hercules had superhuman strength.

+The Mesopotamian hero Gilgamesh, in the Epic of Gilgamesh, had many supernatural abilities, including "deep wisdom."
+In the Mesopotamian religion, positive and negative superpowers are often categorized as Magic.

+Jesus, according to the Bible, could walk on water.
+In Christianity, positive superpowers are known as miracles or spiritual gifts, and negative superpowers are known as magic.

-A superpower is a special or extraordinary ability far greater than what is considered normal, possessed by those of superhuman status.
+A superpower or supernatural ability is a special or extraordinary attribute far greater than what is considered normal, possessed by those of superhuman status.
 Superpowers are typically displayed in science fiction and fantasy media such as comic books, TV shows, video games, and film as the key attribute of a superhero.
-The concept originated in American comics and pulp fiction of the 1930s and 1940s, and has gradually worked its way into other genres and media.
+The concept originated in oral tradition, long before the invention of written language, and out of these stories came mythological superheroes and demigods such as Hercules, Beowulf, Jason, and Achilles, among many others in cultures across the world.
+Eventually, the concept was found in a modern form in American comics and pulp fiction of the 1930s and 1940s, and has gradually worked its way into other genres and media.

 Definition

 There is no rigid definition of a "superpower" beyond the general idea of them being a set of capabilities and traits exhibited by characters in fiction that are considered beyond the limits of normal beings or are paranormal to some degree.
 In popular culture, it is often associated with unusual abilities such as flight, super-strength, super-speed, invulnerability, etc. However, it can also describe natural abilities that reach the peak of human potential, such as advanced intelligence or weapon proficiency.

-Characters like Batman and Iron Man may be classified as superheroes even though they have no actual superhuman abilities beyond their exceptional talent and advanced technology, yet their capabilities are still considered far superior to that of the average individual and even comparable to overtly paranormal beings with explicitly supernatural capabilities.
-Similarly, characters with superhuman abilities derived from artificial, external sources, like Green Lantern’s power ring and Tony Stark's armor may be described as superpowers even though the wearer is not necessarily superhuman on their own.
+Characters like Batman and Iron Man may be classified as superheroes even though they're not considered as having actual superhuman abilities beyond their exceptional talent and advanced technology, yet their capabilities are still considered far superior to that of the average individual and even comparable to overtly paranormal beings with explicitly supernatural capabilities.
+Debates have arisen as to whether certain characters described as being "peak human" but not "superhuman", such as Captain America, do in fact have superpowers.

 In fiction and fantasy, superpowers are often given scientific, technological, pseudoscientific, or supernatural explanations.
-They come from sources such as magic, technology, or the character's own physiological nature (being an alien, a supernatural being, or a mutant.)
+They come from sources such as magic, technology, or the character's own physiological nature (being an alien, a supernatural being, or a mutant).

+The widespread use of superpowers in fiction led to a trend in the 2010s of people referring to mundane things like kindness, empathy, spotting trends, or proficiency with spreadsheets as their "superpower", a usage which came to be mocked as a buzzword and corporate jargon.